jaipatel248/portfolio/README.md

-# Baraa Alshaer - Portfolio
+# Jay Patel - Portfolio

 A modern, responsive portfolio website showcasing my work as a Full-Stack Developer.
 Built with Next.js and optimized for static hosting with no backend dependencies.